ClickHouse/ClickHouse/docs/en/sql-reference/statements/create/table.md

 ...
 ```

-If the `Default` codec is specified explicitly, the default compression replaced with current default codec which may dependend on different settings (and properties of data) in runtime.
-In this case, the default compression is set in the CODEC definition:
+The `Default` codec can be specified to reference default compression which may dependend on different settings (and properties of data) in runtime.
-`value UInt64 CODEC(Default)` - the same as lack of codec specification.
+Example: `value UInt64 CODEC(Default)` - the same as lack of codec specification.

 Also you can remove current CODEC from the column and use default compression from config.xml: